Finding Adequate Support is Important

 The main difference is our sessions may transition from traditional "talk" therapy to an exploration of embodied self-awareness.
 What does that mean?
 Well, it means that rather than simply talking about your challenges, we may incorporate expressive arts, movement or visualizations in mindfulness for greater insight.
 I also incorporate body awareness into the sessions, since the body is often overlooked but carries a great deal of information.

 Please know that my somatic training allows me to guide and facilitate the session, ALWAYS with your permission, in a way that is safe and informative.

 Do all somatic therapists work the same?

 It's important to note that somatic psychology is based on a theory that emphasizes the importance of the body in psychotherapy.
 However, there is a wide range of models, methods, techniques, and theories that fall under the somatic psychology category.
-Although somatic therapists most likely operate under the same main belief about the wisdom of the body, it is likely each therapist may incorporate specific training and education in ways that will greatly influence the way he or she works with clients.
+Although somatic therapists most likely operate under the same main belief about the wisdom of the body, it is likely each therapist may incorporate specific training and education in ways that will greatly influence their work with clients.

 Personally, I believe that healing and transformation happens within present moment experiences, and my goal is to guide you towards accessing more information and lead you to the path of new transformative experiences of wholeness.
 I believe this leads to growth, paradigm shifts, challenges to old patterns and MORE CHOICE.
 This belief deeply influences my work with clients and is imperative for change and growth.